mikemcgee92/CoffeeCrew-api/README.md

 # CoffeeCrew API

 A Django REST Framework API for managing coffee recipes and their ingredients.
-This API serves as the backend for the CoffeeCrew application, allowing users to create, manage, and share coffee recipes.
+This API serves as the backend for the CoffeeCrew application, allowing users to create and manage coffee recipes.

 ## Features